iannyFARUE/forumn-management-mono/README.md

 ```

 ## Practical Exercise
-Convert the monolith into a multi module using bottom up migration stratedy
+Convert the monolith into a multi module using bottom up migration strategy

 Hints: split the project into
 1. security core module (have the core apis only)